 PREPARING FOR EXAMINATION

-The only autism specific postgraduate level certification accredited by the NCCA
+The only autism specific behavioral technician certification accredited by the NCCA.

 How The Exam Was Developed